neurocats/neurocats.github.io/workshops.md

 - **Policy Gradient Methods** by Felix Assion
 to: Research & Development group
 27/09/17
+- **Introduction to Evolutionary Algorithms** by Oswald Berthold
+to: Development group
+09/10/17
 - **Prioritized Experience Replay** by Florens Greßner
 to: Research group
 09/10/17
 - **Neural Turing Machines** by Wiebke Günther
-to: Research group & Development Group
+to: Research group & Development group
 October 2017